lauraferrero22/LLMAgentResearcher/README.md

 ## Prerequisites
 - The data is provided in the `data` directory.
 The file is named `research_paper.pdf`
 - You will be given an OpenAI API key with 10$ to conduct your experiments
+- Test your API key using the `tutorials/test_api_key.ipynb` notebook.
+If you encouters any problems, please contact us.

 ## Deliverables
 We expect you to provide us with: